Best-Poke-in-Oahu

 Ono Seafood operates from a modest storefront that seats maybe six people uncomfortably.
 Most customers take their poke to nearby Kapiolani Park.

 Their shoyu ahi poke comes cut in generous cubes, tossed with just enough seasoning to complement rather than mask the fish.
+If you’re exploring local flavors, pairing it with stops recommended in cheap eats in Honolulu can give you a full culinary experience.
 The spicy ahi adds a gentle heat without overwhelming the tuna’s natural sweetness.

 What to order: Regular poke bowl (two scoops) with white rice and macaroni salad